SSBMTonberry/tileson/README.md

 - Tiled v1.5 support. ([#34](https://github.com/SSBMTonberry/tileson/issues/34))
 - Support for external tilesets ([#33](https://github.com/SSBMTonberry/tileson/issues/33))
 - `tileson.hpp` and `tileson_min.hpp` is now located in root folder. ([#36](https://github.com/SSBMTonberry/tileson/issues/36))
+- See release notes for more details!
+  ### From the v1.3.0 alpha release:
+- Tileson now uses a `tson::IJson` abstraction layer, which means the user is no longer restricted to use one Json parser.
+In fact, there are now three parsers with default implementations: `Json11`, `Nlohmann` and `Picojson`.
+You may even create your own!
+- The code base of Tileson is reduced from ~26000 to ~7000 lines of code.
+In addition Tileson is slightly faster due to switching default/main backend from `Nlohmann` to `Json11`.
+- Tileson now has support for reading `LZMA` compressed maps using [PocketLzma](https://github.com/SSBMTonberry/pocketlzma).
+Example: The `ultimate_test.json` map gets reduced from `68,6 KiB` to `2,4 KiB` when LZMA compressed.

 # What is Tiled?
 Tiled is a general purpose map editor developed by `Thorbjørn Lindeijer`.